dani-garcia/vaultwarden/SECURITY.md

 The following bug classes are out-of scope:

 - Bugs that are already reported on Vaultwarden's issue tracker (https://github.com/dani-garcia/vaultwarden/issues)
-- Bugs that are not part of Vaultwarden, like on the the web-vault or mobile and desktop clients.
+- Bugs that are not part of Vaultwarden, like on the web-vault or mobile and desktop clients.
 These issues need to be reported in the respective project issue tracker at https://github.com/bitwarden to which we are not associated
 - Issues in an upstream software dependency (ex: Rust, or External Libraries) which are already reported to the upstream maintainer
 - Attacks requiring physical access to a user's device
 - Issues related to software or protocols not under Vaultwarden's control